xrander/Health-data/README.md

 **NB**: The [data](https://www.kaggle.com/datasets/saurabhshahane/in-hospital-mortality-prediction) used is part of a whole data from [**MIMIC III original database**](https://www.kaggle.com/datasets/drscarlat/mimic2-original-icu/download?datasetVersionNumber=1).
 Data usage is mainly for exploratory data, improving analytical skills using some analytics tools.
 Mainly PostgreSQL, Excel and Tableau
 ### Description of the Data
 #### Quick Overview
-A data of 1176 Variables
+A data of more than 50 variables and 1176 observations

 #### Data Definition
 * group_num